 I think it’s like anything.
 I go through phases where I’ll just be cramming it in my face all day.
 And then I’ll go through phases where I don’t eat a piece for a month.
 And then I’ll go through a phase where I’m only into dark chocolate, like a caramel or a peanut butter.
 We have caramel filled chocolate balls that are amazing.
 They were making them the other day, and I grabbed a whole bag of them.
 I bought a bag of pretzels, and I was eating them together.

 That sounds really delicious.

 That’s my flavor of the month, and I’m going to eat that and probably gain five pounds.
 And next month I won’t eat anything.
-It sort of depends on what they’re making out in the factory.
 When you walk into the building the smell hits you, and it’s amazing.
 In the winter your sweaters smell like chocolate, which is lovely.
 It’s fun.

 Do you have a favorite flavor?

 Right now I’m really into our caramel.
 We have a really nice salty, almost butterscotch type caramel.
 And then when you mix it with the chocolate you get a little bit of that salty/sweet.
 Otherwise I really like our hazelnut truffles, which are dark chocolate and milk chocolate molded together.
 When they’re melted down we add a little bit of hazelnut paste, and it’s just incredible.
 It’s a ganache, it has a lower melting point in your mouth – it’s amazing.

 So I try to avoid dairy for the most part.
 Do you get people asking for vegan chocolate?